Environmental racism in Russia

-Environmental racism is a form of institutional racism leading to disposal of hazardous waste being disproportionally placed in communities of colour.
+Environmental racism is a form of institutional racism, which has led to the disproportionate disposal of hazardous waste in communities of colour in Russia.
 It also results in indigenous people disproportionately bearing the environmental burdens of mining, and oil or gas extraction.
 In Russia, there are 47 officially recognized indigenous groups, who have had some rights to consultation and participation under Russian law since 1999.
-However, these guarantees have steadily eroded with the re-centralization of state control, and several indigenous autonomous territories have been abolished.
+However, these guarantees have steadily eroded with the re-centralization of state control, and several indigenous autonomous territories have been abolished since the 1990s.

 Russia, an International Labor Organization member, has not ratified ILO 69, an agreement that explicitly asserts the right to self-determination for all indigenous peoples.
 This allows the Russian Federation to continue to deny Indigenous peoples' control over their land and resources.
 Russia is also a member of the United Nations, which recognizes indigenous peoples of classically colonized lands, but is somewhat vague about indigenous minorities who are not separated from their colonizers by an ocean.
 This is one of the arguments Russia uses to justify not complying with UN treaties in the case of the indigenous peoples of Siberia.

 Environmental racism in Russia also affects Romani people and migrant workers.